ekrata/ecommerce-chatbot-builder-showcase/README.md

 turbo dev
 ```

+# Adding new next-intl translations

+First, navigate to the translations entity.
+Then, add the new translation,
+Finally execute `pnpm run-test-app-api` to copy the new translations to the /messsages translation folder.

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.